openreachtech/eslint-inspector/README.md

 ## Spec

-* `ESLintInspector` decide that the specified rule is working correctly for each sample file of each rule id, when the following conditions are met.
+* `ESLintInspector` decide that the specified rule is working correctly for each intent error file of each rule id, when the following conditions are met.

 1. The lint result includes one or more lint error of the specified rule id.
 2. Any lint errors other than the specified rule id are not included in the lint result.

 ## Note

-* When ESLint is applied to the ESLlint config repository, the files contained in the tests/sample directory make fail.
+* When ESLint is applied to the ESLlint config repository, the files contained in the tests/intents directory make fail.
 To avoid it, specify the following options.

   ```
-  npx eslint --ignore-pattern /tests/samples/* .
+  npx eslint --ignore-pattern /tests/intents/* .
   ```

 ## License